 In addition to these new drug reforms, the state government also plans to introduce a number of measures that promote safety in different ways.
 These include cutting costs of licenses for safe drivers, doubling high visibility policing on the roads and investing speed camera avenue into road safety initiatives.

 In the event that you are involved in a motor accident, regardless of whether it is a drug or alcohol related accident, make sure to approach it in the most effective and sensible way possible.
-In the event that you are involved in an accident, make sure to contact Paramount Lawyers for the best legal advice available.
+In the event that you are involved in an accident, make sure to contact Paramount Law for the best legal advice available.